hyoo14/hyoo14.github.io/_posts/2023-09-01-Bio Machine Learning Study.markdown

 # topics extending

 * genomic DB/annotation + cs algorithm

 * dynamic programming (sequence alignment)
 ** Forward algorithm
 *** like CKY parsing, uses a table to store intermediate values
 *** compute the likelihood of the observation sequence
 *** By summing over all possible hidden state sequences
 *** But doing this efficiently-> By folding all the sequences into a single trellis(격자)
+** Viterbi algorithm
+*** use a similar trellis to the Forward algirhtm to compute joint probability of the observation squence together with the best state sequence
+*** trace back to find maximum prob sequence

 * hidden markov models